treblenalto/bone-fracture-classification/README.md

 ## Overview

 Binary classification of bone CT images between normal/fractured bone using covolutional neural networks (CNN).
 A Total of 353 images (177 fractured, 176 normal) were used for training, with 20% as validation.
 All images were center-cropped to 400 x 400 dimension.
 Due to the small size of data, training images were augmented using random horizontal flip(p=0.5).<br>
 Variants of VGGNet, AlexNet, and ResNet were trained to classify the images.
-Out of the three, AlexNet achieved best validation performance, thus was selected as final model to predict test images<br>
+Out of the three, AlexNet achieved best validation performance, thus was selected as final model to predict test images.<br>

 This was carried out as a course project for "Pattern Recognition and Machine Learning" taught by Prof. Taehoon Shin at Ewha Womans University.